-We all understand how change orders work in the construction business.
-They have the capacity to stop a project.
-And when these change orders appear in the mid-construction phase, it proves to be even worse.
-It leads to monetary and schedule losses.
-With the help of As-built BIM, you would be able to minimize these change orders right at the planning phase since an accurate model of the existing building is used as the benchmark for all renovations work to come, typically leading to a minimum of 20% cost reduction.
+We all understand that change orders could stop an entire project and result in monetary and schedule losses, especially when they come up in the mid-construction phase.
+With the help of As-built BIM, you would be able to minimize these change orders right at the planning phase since an accurate model of the existing building is used as the benchmark for all renovation work to come, typically leading to a minimum of 20% in cost reduction.

 Time is money, and this statement is most justified when it comes to the construction industry.
 As-built BIM helps your company save money in two ways.
 First, as we have already discussed, it reduces the number of change orders needed.
-Second, it works towards increasing collaboration and coordination among project team members, and makes the process more efficient.
+Second, it increases collaboration and coordination among project team members, and makes the process more efficient.
 When the entire interior design team is looking at the 3D as-built of a building, they can all add their comments and collaborate on ideas using BIM 360

 Just like BIM, As-Built BIM essentially comprises of two important concepts, collaboration and interoperability.
 Both revolve around the use, reuse, and management of information across different sectors.